-What Supplies do I need to Start Painting?
+What Supplies Do I Need to Start Painting?

-Then, in the video below, you can see them all in action!
-I will even show you a few different brush strokes so you know what brush to use depending on what you’re wanting to do in your painting!
+I keep things simple and straightforward.
+First, I’ll go over all the supplies you need to get started in your painting journey.
+Then you can see them all in action in the video below.
+I will even show you a few different brush strokes so you know what brush to use depending on what you’re trying to do in your painting!

 3. Mixed Media Pad

-Think of this as a big sketchbook for painting.
-Mine is an 11 x 14 and it has a ton of pages.
+Think of a mixed media pad as a big sketchbook for painting.
+Mine is an 11 x 14 with a ton of pages.
 I LOVE IT!

-A lot of times we get in our head about painting, right??
-We’re like, “I’m not an artist, I’ve never done it so I can’t do it.”
-And that’s a big fat lie!!
+A lot of times we get in our head about painting, right?
+We’re like, “I’m not an artist.
+I’ve never done it so I can’t do it.”
+And that’s a big fat lie!

 6. Paint Pens

 I LOVE using paint pens in my art.
 They are perfect for creating those pesky fine lines that we all struggle with sometimes.

 Paint pens work a lot better than a sharpie and leave a finish on your painting that looks like paint.
 I’m sharing a few of my favorite paint pens to consider adding to your supplies when you start painting.

 Gold paint pen – this one is just awesome!